Senate to vote on resolution to reverse Trump's emergency declaration Thursday

 Earlier this month, McConnell wouldn't definitively say whether he thought the president's decision was legal.

-"Well, we're in the process of weighing that," McConnell said then when asked if he thought the declaration was legal.
+"Well, we're in the process of weighing that," McConnell said then.
 "The lawyer was there to make his argument, there were some counter arguments.
-I haven't reached a total conclusion about [it].... but we had some real serious lawyers in there discussing that very issue."
+I haven't reached a total conclusion ... but we had some real serious lawyers in there discussing that very issue."